 In addition to these monthly benefits, you will also be entitled to Medicaid healthcare provided by the state and backpay.
 Your retroactive benefits will be paid from the date that you originally applied for benefits through the date of your approval.
 This means that if it took six months to get your SSI claim approved, you can reasonably expect to get six months of retroactive backpay.

 How to Appeal Your Denied SSI Claim

-First and foremost, we’ll begin by working with the SSA to see if we can fix any issues that there were in your initial application.
+First and foremost, our supplemental security income lawyers will begin by working with the SSA to see if we can fix any issues that there were in your initial application.
 If there was an error in your paperwork or if the SSA requires additional documentation, these problems can be easily resolved.

-To begin your formal appeal, we will file an appeal request and disability report with the SSA.
+To begin your formal appeal, our SSI lawyer will file an appeal request and disability report with the SSA.
 This will need to be done within sixty days of your denial.
 This deadline is critical, as if the sixty-day time limit expires, we will need to start all over and refile your claim for SSI benefits.

 Reconsideration and Federal Court Appeals

 At this point, the SSA will begin to reconsider your case.
 The vast majority of appeals are resolved during the reconsideration phase of your appeal.
 In the event that the SSA denies your reconsideration request, we will then request a hearing with an administrative law judge.